dhruva-shashi/MLModel-Rest-API/README.md

 ## Example

-The following example, makes a prediction of a male patient whose age is 80 years and who is suffering from diabetes and cardiovascular diseases
+The following example, estimates the severity of a male patient whose age is 80 years and who is suffering from diabetes and cardiovascular diseases

 ### Request

 The values are passed to the `param`, parameters, according to the order given in the table.
-They values are comma separated.
+The values are comma separated.

 `GET https://covid-project-api.herokuapp.com/api?param=0,80,0,1,0,0,0,0,1,0,0,0,1,0,0`